TravelModellingGroup/Documentation/README.md

 ### Generation new ModuleDoc metadata

 Included in this repo is a small command line utility to convert XTMF module assemblies to an input format usable by docfx.
-The utility is called "ModuleDocMetaGenerator".
+The utility is called `ModuleDocMetaGenerator`.
 As an input, it takes a folder path containing compiled XTMF module assemblies (.dll) and an output path where the transformed meta data will be output (multiple .json and .md files).

 #### Usage

-`ModuleDocMetaGenerator.exe -i *PATH_TO_MODULES_FOLDER* -o *PATH_TO_OUTOUT_FOLDER*
+`*ModuleDocMetaGenerator.exe* -i **PATH_TO_MODULES_FOLDER** -o **PATH_TO_OUTOUT_FOLDER**

 ## Building Documentation for 1.3 and lower (XTMF only)